defold/doc/docs/en/manuals/debugging.md

 ## Debugging problems with physics

 If you have problems with physics and collisions aren't working as expected it is recommended to enable physics debugging.
-Check the *Physics Debug* checkbox in the Physics section of the ’game.project’ file:
+Check the *Debug* checkbox in the *Physics* section of the *game.project* file:

 ![physics debug setting](images/debugging/physics_debug_setting.png)